Azure/azure-functions-sql-extension/docs/BindingsOverview.md

 DEALLOCATE LeaseTable_Cursor;
 ```

-- Clean up a specific lease table concerning a specific function:
+- Clean up a specific lease table:

-To find the name of the leases table associated with your function, look in the log output for a line such as this which is emitted when the trigger is started.
+To find the name of the lease table associated with your function, look in the log output for a line such as this which is emitted when the trigger is started.

 `SQL trigger Leases table: [az_func].[Leases_84d975fca0f7441a_901578250]`